aspose-font/Aspose.Font-Documentation/net/release-notes/release-notes-2020/aspose-font-for-net-20-10-release-notes/_index.md

 type: docs
 weight: 30
 url: /net/aspose-font-for-net-20-10-release-notes/
+description: C# APIs to manipulate and font files.
+This page contains new Aspose.Font for .NET features, enhancement, and bug fixes in 2023, version 20.10.
 ---

 This release of Aspose.Font for .NET API provides the capability to edit font names for TTF/OTF fonts.
 In addition, you can now save TTF fonts after editing.
 Several issues have been fixed, resulting in a more stable font processing functionality.

 |Key|Summary|Category|